cslr1126/dashfragments/dashkit-73/README.md

 # Dashkit 7.3 Fragments

-This project is a collection of Page Fragments that are organized into different categories, like Dashboard, Banner, etc.
+This project is a collection of Page Fragments that are organized into different categories, like Dashboard, Banner, etc.  Here is a link to the official [Liferay documentation] (https://github.com/liferay/generator-liferay-fragments)

 ###### Collections
 Fragments are always grouped inside collections.
 To create a collection, run add-colllection